-LMDC has allocated \$4.8 million in grant funds for building improvements and related planning, however, the subrecipient agreement is not yet ready to be executed.
-LMDC hopes to work towards the execution of the subrecipient agreement in the near future.
+LMDC has allocated \$4.8 million in grant funds for planning and related building improvements however, the overall project has stalled.
+Further details are being sought before any consideration will be given to moving towards the execution of a subrecipient agreement.